hakangulcu/Student-Club-Management-System/README.md

   - Set GE250 points of activities

   For participants:
-  - Access all planned or past activies
+  - Access all planned or past activities
   - QR code integration
   - E-mail authentication
   - Choose favorite clubs and receive e-mail when favorite club creates an activity